 Between 1840 and 1900, 2.5 million people migrated from southern China to Singapore.
 Even earlier, Sir Stamford Raffles recognized the importance of the Chinese community and designated a large area for them.
 The biggest area they settled, modern day China Town, became known as Kreta Ayer, meaning water cart, which referred to the bullock carts that were once common in this area.

-If this is where you’re starting your day, consider having breakfast at Ya Kun Kaya Toast.
+If this is where you’re starting your day, have breakfast at Ya Kun Kaya Toast.
 Kaya Toast is the signature breakfast of Singapore, and Ya Kun is a famous chain that has offered the breakfast since the 1920s.
 The branch in China Town dates back to 1944 and is their oldest outlet.

 A ceiling adorned with rows of vibrant red Chinese lanterns, each decorated with golden Chinese characters and tassels.
 The lanterns are hung in neat lines, creating a festive and traditional ambiance.